 - Best Children’s Film (Uppsala Film Jackdaw and 15 000 SEK).

-19. The juries for the International Competition and the National Competition are appointed by the Uppsala Short Film Festival and is comprised of representatives from various fields of film industry.
+24. The jury for the National Competition and the International Competition is appointed by the Uppsala Short Film Festival and is comprised of representatives from various fields of film industry.
 The jury for Children’s Film Competition is appointed by the Uppsala Short Film Festival and is comprised of school children of various ages.

-20. In the event of the live festival being unable to go ahead due to extreme circumstances such as the COVID-19 crisis or similar, the festival will take place online.
-Films will be screened on a password-protected VoD hub, geo-blocked to Sweden for public access, and available for all accredited international industry attendees.
+25. In the event of the live festival being unable to go ahead due to extreme circumstances such as the COVID-19 crisis, the festival may take place online.
 Selected filmmakers will be informed in advance of this change, and will have the opportunity to withdraw their film from selection if they so wish.
 In the event of withdrawal, submission fees will not be refunded.